 Transportation investments are significant undertakings, and costs are always a limiting factor.
 The daily operation and maintenance costs of these facilities are substantial.
-The total costs associated with network improvements must account for engineering, design, land acquisition, construction, inspection, and maintenance.
+The total costs associated with network improvements must account for engineering, design, land acquisition, construction, inspection, and maintenance costs.

-The city does not have the space or resources to significantly expand roads and intersections within the built-out, urban environment.
-Many medium and large-sized cities with similar challenges are using transportation demand management to reduce travel demand, or to redistribute travel demand in space or time.
-Cities also manage congestion and improve transportation long-term by investing in multiple transportation modes such as walking, bicycling, and public transportation rather than solely building motor vehicle capacity.
-While investments in active and public transportation most obviously benefit users of those modes, every person walking, cycling, or in a bus represents one less car on the street.
+Significantly expanding the capacity of the City's motor vehicle transportation system is simply not realistic.
+The City does not have the space or resources to significantly expand roads and intersections within our built-out, urban environment.
+In addition, every medium and large-sized city that has attempted to reduce congestion by building more motor vehicle capacity has only induced more demand and created further congestion.
+The cities that have most successfully managed congestion and improved transportation long-term have done so by investing in walking, bicycling, and public transportation.
+While these investments most obviously benefit users of those modes, we must recognize that every person walking, on bicycle, or in a bus represents one less car on the street.
+These investments are less expensive than road expansions, more equitable for a community with diverse socioeconomics, and much more likely to have positive long-term effects.

 The on-going construction of Interstate 69 through Bloomington presents a number of challenges to the community.
 Alterations to highway access points and local roadway configurations near the corridor will impact residents and the businesses they seek to access.
 Traffic diverted to new routes on local roads may force the City to re-evaluate its priorities for future transportation projects.
-In addition, bicycle and pedestrian accessibility across the Interstate 69 corridor are important future considerations.
+In addition, bicycle and pedestrian accessibility across the Interstate 69 corridor will be important future consideration.
 The city must also carefully manage development around highway interchanges to ensure that only the most appropriate land uses develop in those areas.

 Making new investments in the transportation network should be carefully evaluated, not only considering fiscal, locational, and demand contexts, but also the implications for climate change, economic prosperity, and community health.
 One tool to foster such evaluations for our transportation objectives is the Master Thoroughfare Plan.
 Understanding that the "shared" or "access" economy and "driverless" or autonomous vehicles will also have long-term effects.